Alex-Markham/medil/notes.md

 Can probably make inverse ECC generator that takes a given (randmoly generated) covering and outputs a (random?) graph for which it is the min ECC to do large-scale testing?
 But there can be multiple min ECCs :/
 *Definitely* can add am/cm diff test graph

-Code:
-  * could make a load module containing funcs such as from\_dict and from\_edges and from\_adj\_matrix etc, but not a big priority---network does it all well already, and medil really just needs to work with the output from the perm test methods
-  * maybe change UndirectedDependenceGraph object init argument to be a adj matrix instead?

 test results showing speed differences:
 ```python